PFLAG Cleveland Monthly Support Group

 In any case, all are welcome... even if it's just to listen.

 We meet for approximately 90 minutes.
 One is likely to hear some familiar stories including:

-- Parents struggling to accept their childs' sexuality and/or gender expression .
+Parents struggling to accept their children's sexuality and/or gender expression .

-Spouses who have just learned of their husbands' or wifes' sexuality and/or gender expression.
+Spouses who have just learned of their spouse's sexuality and/or gender expression.

 "People often come to PFLAG support group meetings asking, "How do I tell my friends and family that our son/daughter is LGBT, without seeming to announce it?"
 Attending PFLAG support group meetings first helps family to be comfortable with their child's sexual orientation or gender identity.
 Once that comfort level is achieved, sharing updates on our LGBT sons and daughters becomes as natural as sharing updates about our straight children.
 Members help each other to find the "right" words.
 Members share their own experiences which helps newer members to see the possibilities.
 At one meeting, the grandparents of a gay young man shared their support for their grandson.
 I was so moved by their story that it helped me to tell my parents that our son is gay."

-June 2014 my amazing daughter came out to our family, and by that fall, she was basically healthy.
+After my amazing daughter came out to our family, by that fall, she was basically healthy.
 How horrible to learn that because she was afraid to come out to us and to be honest with herself, she was eating herself alive.